-Using diclofenac and misoprostol while you are pregnant can cause very serious birth defects.
-Use two forms of effective birth control to keep from getting pregnant while you are using diclofenac and misoprostol and after you stop taking the medicine.
+Using this medicine while you are pregnant, especially during the later part of pregnancy can cause miscarriage, premature birth, very serious birth defects, or tearing of the uterus.
+If you are a woman who can bear children, your doctor may give you a pregnancy test within 2 weeks before you start using this medicine to make sure you are not pregnant.
+Use an effective form of birth control to keep from getting pregnant while you are using this medicine and after the last dose.
 The most effective forms of birth control are hormone birth control pills, patches, shots, vaginal rings, or implants, an IUD, or a vasectomy (for men).
 One of these forms of birth control should be combined with a condom, a diaphragm, or a cervical cap.
-Also, you must have a negative pregnancy test within 2 weeks before you will be allowed to take diclofenac and misoprostol.
-If you think you have become pregnant while using diclofenac and misoprostol, stop taking diclofenac and misoprostol and tell your doctor right away.
+You must have a negative pregnancy test before you will be allowed to take this medicine.
+If you think you have become pregnant while using this medicine, tell your doctor right away.

-diclofenac and misoprostol may cause bleeding in your stomach or intestines.
-These problems can happen without warning signs.
-This is more likely if you have had a stomach ulcer in the past, if you smoke or drink alcohol regularly, are over 60 years of age, are in poor health, or are using certain medicines (such as a steroid medicine or a blood thinner).
+This medicine may cause bleeding, perforation, or ulcers in your stomach or bowels.
+These problems can happen without warning signs and are more likely to occur if you have had a stomach ulcer, if you smoke or drink alcohol regularly, are over 60 years of age, in poor health, or using certain medicines (eg, steroid medicine, blood thinner).

-diclofenac and misoprostol may cause a serious type of allergic reaction called anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
-Call your doctor right away if you have a rash; itching; hoarseness; trouble breathing; trouble swallowing; or any swelling of your hands, face, or mouth while you are using diclofenac and misoprostol.
+This medicine may cause a serious type of allergic reaction called anaphylaxis, which can be life-threatening and requires immediate medical attention.
+Call your doctor right away if you have a rash, itching, hoarseness, trouble breathing or swallowing, or any swelling of your hands, face, or mouth while you are using this medicine.

-Serious skin reactions can occur during treatment with diclofenac and misoprostol.
-Check with your doctor right away if you have any of the following symptoms while taking diclofenac and misoprostol: blistering, peeling, loosening of the skin, chills, cough, diarrhea, fever, itching, joint or muscle pain, red skin lesions, sore throat, sores ulcers, white spots in the mouth or on the lips, or unusual tiredness or weakness.
+Serious skin reactions including Stevens-Johnson syndrome, exfoliative dermatitis, toxic epidermal necrolysis, and drug reaction with eosinophilia and systemic symptoms (DRESS) can occur during treatment with this medicine.
+Check with your doctor right away if you have blistering, peeling, or loosening of the skin, chest pain, chills, cough, diarrhea, fever, itching, joint or muscle pain, painful or difficult urination, red skin lesions, sore throat, sores ulcers, white spots in the mouth or on the lips, swollen glands, unusual bleeding or bruising, or unusual tiredness or weakness. .

-diclofenac and misoprostol may cause diarrhea in some people.
+This medicine may cause diarrhea in some people.
 The diarrhea will usually disappear within a few days as your body adjusts to the medicine.
-However, check with your doctor if the diarrhea is severe or does not stop after a week.
+However, check with your doctor right away if the diarrhea is severe or does not stop after a week.

-Stomach problems may be more likely to occur if you drink alcoholic beverages while being treated with diclofenac and misoprostol.
-Therefore, do not regularly drink alcoholic beverages while taking diclofenac and misoprostol, unless otherwise directed by your doctor.
+Stomach problems may be more likely to occur if you drink alcoholic beverages while being treated with this medicine.
+Therefore, do not regularly drink alcoholic beverages while taking this medicine, unless otherwise directed by your doctor.

-Taking nonsteroidal anti-inflammatory drugs (e.g., acetaminophen, aspirin or other salicylates, or ketorolac, Toradol®) together with diclofenac and misoprostol on a regular basis may increase the chance of unwanted effects.
-The risk will depend on how much of each medicine you take everyday, and on how long you take the medicine together.
+Taking nonsteroidal anti-inflammatory drugs (eg, acetaminophen, aspirin or other salicylates, or ketorolac, Toradol®) together with this medicine on a regular basis may increase the chance of unwanted effects.
+The risk will depend on how much of each medicine you take everyday, and on how long you take these medicines together.
 If your doctor directs you to take these medicines together on a regular basis, follow his or her directions carefully.
-However, do not take acetaminophen or aspirin or other salicylates together with diclofenac and misoprostol for more than a few days, and do not take any ketorolac (e.g., Toradol®) while you are taking diclofenac and misoprostol, unless your doctor has directed you to do so and is following your progress.
+However, do not take acetaminophen or aspirin or other salicylates together with this medicine for more than a few days, and do not take any ketorolac (eg, Toradol®) while you are taking this medicine, unless your doctor has directed you to do so and is following your progress.